 It's worth going, if even just to linger in the Piazzetta dei Tre Re, which has been enhanced by the project Serre Torrigiani in Piazzetta (open from 10 am to 12am).
 The square is located between Via de' Calzaiuoli and Via Calimala and a tiny green oasis, an "urban garden" for a quick stopover, from breakfast to the aperitif.

 Be cure to check out their calendar of cultural events with two events a week featuring prose, theater, music and art.

 Just outside the main boulevard that encircles the "old part of town," at the Lake of the Swans in front of the Fortezza da Basso, is the Off Bar.
 You can stop at the kiosk for a drink, a pizza or Thai street food (new entry for this 2019) in the evening, while the entertainment ranges from DJ set to live music to movies under the stars ... and more!

 Along the Arno River

 The Arno river is ideal for summer outdoor living...

 Just below, along the banks of the Arno, there is beach equipped with deck chairs and umbrellas for rent for a few hours featuring relaxation and sun ... all this, without moving from Florence.
 At sunset, there are also free yoga lessons and various events, both musical and cultural [to confirm for this 2019].

-On the opposite side of the Arno, there is plenty of choice, with 3 new "summer spaces" which have opened their doors, in a manner of speaking.
+On the opposite side of the Arno, there is plenty of choice, with others "summer spaces" which have opened their doors, in a manner of speaking.